 The action panel of VOSviewer can be used to undertake all kinds of actions.
-The panel consists of four tabs: The Action tab, the Items tab, the Map tab, and the Options tab.
-We now discuss each of these tabs.
+The panel consists of three tabs: The Action tab, the Items tab, and the Map tab.
+These tabs are discussed in Subsections 2.4.1, 2.4.2, and 2.4.3.
+In Subsection 2.4.4, the Options dialog box is discussed.